korneliuszo/vbados/README.md

 ## Version history

+* _0.64_: Reduce memory requirements of int33h driver status save/restore APIs.
+  This helps compatibility with Borland IDEs, which seem to allocate around 1K max.
 * _0.63_: Localization support using [Kitten](http://wiki.freedos.org/wiki/index.php/Kitten); currently only Spanish is available (`set lang=es`).
   Non-fully-uppercase but still 8.3 filenames are no longer "shortened" by default.
   Introduced per-mount options.